|

 the shop and went into the livery stable business, where he will be

 found always ready to wait upon the public.
-Whenever in want of
+Whenever in want

 good livery service be sure that you give him a call.